novoalab/RNAModMachinery/README.md

 # Example: find_homologs.sh A_deamin.hmm.txt Saccharomyces_cerevisiae.fasta
 ```
-- This script takes pfam profile as an input amd fasta reference proteome
+- This script takes pfam profile as an input and fasta reference proteome
 - Output will be proteins that have similiar functional domains, e.g. A_deamin.hmm.txtSaccharomyces_cerevisiae.fasta
 - Manual curation is performed to select candidates (based on literature, etc)